 - B. Performance: Refer to schedule on the drawings.
-The chiller shall be capable of stable operation to ten percent of full load with standard AHRI entering condensing water relief without the use of hot gas bypass. - C. Seismic Certification: - 1.
-Chiller shall be certified to IBC 2009. - 2.
-Chiller shall be OSHPD Pre-Approved.
-Chiller to meet a minimum seismic response factor of 1.60 SDS.
-Chiller shall be installed as rigid base mounted only or with RIS isolators as these configurations are inherently more stable than spring mounted installations for seismic applications. - D. Acoustics: Sound pressure levels for the complete unit shall not exceed the following specified levels.
+The chiller shall be capable of stable operation to five percent of full load with standard AHRI entering condensing water relief without the use of hot gas bypass. - C. Acoustics: Sound pressure levels for the complete unit shall not exceed the following specified levels.
 Provide the necessary acoustic treatment to chiller as required.
 Sound data shall be measured according to AHRI Standard 575.
 Data shall be in dB.
 Data shall be the highest levels recorded at all load points.
 Test shall be in accordance with AHRI Standard 575.